-The integrated annual report and financial statements are prepared in consultation with internal and external advisers to ensure that they comply with the relevant legislation and regulations and to ensure that shareholders and stakeholders alike are able to ascertain whether the affairs of the Group are managed competently.
+The integrated annual report and financial statements are prepared in consultation with internal and external advisers to proactively ensure that they comply with the relevant legislation and regulations and to ensure that shareholders and stakeholders alike are able to ascertain whether the affairs of the Group are managed competently.

-Through the audit and risk committee as well as the social, ethics and transformation committee, the Board reports on its performance to enable stakeholders to make informed assessments of the Group's performance in its short, medium and long-term objectives.
+Through the audit and risk committee as well as the social, ethics and transformation committee, the Board reports on its performance to enable stakeholders with transparent, informed insights of the Group's performance in its short-, medium- and long-term objectives.